MechanicalRock/fp-ts-kata/Z/bind.md

 # Explanation in words:

-bind is useful for building an object up that has results for a bunch of computations inside it
+bind is useful for building an object up that is constructed from combination return values of multiple functions

 # Examples: